-Members shall be selected by their organization’s EPAS representative or by their organization’s OC representative.
+Members shall be selected by their organization’s EPAS representative or by their organization’s RRC representative.

 Members shall serve until they resign or a successor has been selected.

 Members shall be acknowledged by the chair (or designee).

 The RWG may also include as a member a liaison appointed by WECC management, provided the person has the experience and qualifications required of other members.